Follow the step by step process or choose what situation that best describes you:

 Although Vermont houses no Fortune 500 companies, it is home to some major corporate players who might be in need of legal counsel at some time.
 These include ice cream giant Ben & Jerry’s in Burlington; retail and mail order specialists Orvis in Manchester; Green Mountain Coffee Roasters in Waterbury; retailers Vermont Country Store in Manchester, Weston and Rockingham; and granite company Rock of Ages Corporation in Graniteville.

-Other opportunities for Vermont lawyers may exist within federal, state and local government.
+Other opportunities for Vermont lawyers may exist within federal, state, and local governments.
 A recent scan of the classifieds revealed positions available for lawyers in agencies such as the Department of Homeland Security in Essex; the Vermont Legislative Council in Montpelier; the State of Vermont in Springfield; and the Vermont Public Service Board in Montpelier.

 Legal specialty certification